American Dorper Sheep Breeders' Society

 Distribution of Fat

-Too much localisation of fat on any part of the body (see circles) is undesirable.
-An even distribution of a thin layer of fat over the carcass and between the muscle fibres is the ideal.
+Too much localization of fat on any part of the body (see circles) is undesirable.
+An even distribution of a thin layer of fat over the carcass and between the muscle fibers is the ideal.
 The sheep must be firm and muscular when handled.

 A white sheep with a black head and neck is the ideal.
 A limited number of spots are allowed on the body and legs.
 Totally white sheep or sheep that are predominantly black are faulty.
 Brown or white hair around the eyes must be discriminated against according to degree.
 Pink teats, pink under the tail and white hooves are faulty.
 Brown on the face is undesirable.